RegExpTemplate/regexp-template-core/README.md

 ## Template Extensions
 > This feature is not implemented yet.

-The RegExpTemplate provides an API that allow you to make your own [template elements](#Template-Elements).
+The RegExpTemplate provides an API that allows you to make your own [template elements](#Template-Elements).